 Take a moment to think about your own browsing habits: when you find a new business that looks interesting, the “About” page is usually one of the first places you go to find out more about the organization and its people.

 As one of the most visited pages on your website, you want to make your “About” page represent the best side of you and your business.

 After all, it could mean the difference between an interested reader who eventually becomes a customer, and a bored browser who leaves your website, never to return.

-Here are some tips to help you create an “About” page that will keep your visitors hooked.
+Here are some tips to help you create a better website with an awesome “About” page.

 For most businesses, the purpose of the “About” page is to provide more information about the people behind the scenes, revealing a little about who you are and what you do.
 Even though all readers know logically that real people with their own backgrounds and interests are behind a website or business, it still helps to have an “About” page to confirm this fact.
 As with all pages on your web site, the “About” page is a great opportunity to convert readers to clients.

 By providing more information about the people involved, readers feel like they know you a little better, which helps create trust and the beginnings of a positive rapport.